-"repealed Act" means the Occupational Therapists Act 1979.
+"repealed Act" means the Optometrists Act 1974.

-- "restoration fee" see section 78(1)(b)(i). - "restricted title" means a title that consists of, or includes, the words 'occupational therapist'. - "review period", applying to conditions imposed by the board or the District Court on a general registration, means the period, not more than 3 years after the decision to impose the conditions takes effect, within which the registrant may not apply for a review of the conditions under part 3, division 7. - "service agreement" means an agreement made under the Health Practitioner Registration Boards (Administration) Act 1999, between the executive officer and the board, for the provision of administrative and operational support by the office to the board.

-"show cause notice" see section 83(1).

-"show cause period" see section 83(2)(d).

-"special activities" see section 100.

-- "special purpose registrant" means a person registered, under part 3, division 8, as a special purpose registrant, but does not include a provisional special purpose registrant. - "special purpose registration" means registration of a person as a special purpose registrant under part 3, division 8.

-"user", of a registrant's services, includes a person who used the services.
+- "restoration fee" see section 78(1)(b)(i). - "restricted title" means a title that consists of, or includes, the word 'optometrist' or 'optician'. - "review period", applying to conditions imposed by the board or the District Court on a general registration, means the period, not more than 3 years after the decision to impose the conditions takes effect, within which the registrant may not apply for a review of the conditions under part 3, division 7. - "service agreement" means an agreement made under the Health Practitioner Registration Boards (Administration) Act 1999, between the executive officer and the board, for the provision of administrative and operational support by the office to the board. - "show cause notice" see section 83(1). - "show cause period" see section 83(2)(d). - "special activities" see section 100. - "special purpose registrant" means a person registered, under part 3, division 8, as a special purpose registrant, but does not include a provisional special purpose registrant. - "special purpose registration" means registration of a person as a special purpose registrant under part 3, division 8. - "user", of a registrant's services, includes a person who used the services.

-"visiting practitioner", for part 9, division 3, see section 206. "warrant form" see section 149(5)(b).
+"warrant form" see section 149(5)(b).